Absolute owner – A person that owns 100% of an item, such as a building, vehicle or piece of equipment.

 Claim frequency – The number of claims made on an insurance policy in a set period of time.

 Claims and underwriting exchange – The computerised register of information from insurance proposal, claims and renewal forms, shared by insurers.
-This is done as part of their efforts to combat insurance and fraud.
+This is done as part of their efforts to combat insurance fraud.

 Client – The individual or company seeking a professional service and or advice.